 1. File a direct application with the Chinese Trademarks Office (CTMO);

-2. Extend protection of your Australian trade mark into China using the Madrid Protocol.
+2. Extend protection of your Australian trade mark into China using the Madrid System.

 Registering your trade mark in China can be complex, and success rates for self-filed applications filed through either route are low.
 We strongly recommend seeking the advice of a trade marks attorney with expertise and experience filing in China.
 Your trade marks attorney can guide you on the most appropriate filing method as part of your overall trade mark and business strategy.

-This blog posts looks at three things to be aware of when applying to register your trade mark in China using the Madrid Protocol.
+This blog posts looks at three things to be aware of when applying to register your trade mark in China using the Madrid System.

 1 - List of Goods and Services

 Most countries, including Australia, divide trade marks goods and services into the 45 classes of the NICE Classification system.
 China uses the NICE classification but divides the classes further into subclasses.
 For example, China divides NICE class 25 (Clothing, footwear, headgear) into 13 different subclasses including 2507 (Shoes), 2508 (Hats), 2509 (Socks), 2510 (Gloves), and 2512 (Belts).